anthrax3/StreetSploit2/README.md

 # StreetSploit2
-Aonther successful attempt to runNTR-Mode unsigned code execution for FIFA STREET 2 (US) for the NDS
+Aonther successful attempt to run NTR-Mode unsigned code execution for FIFA STREET 2 for the NDS The exploit only works for the US region.

 Runs in NTR/NDS mode.
-This exploit works on any of the Nintendo DS families.
+This exploit works on any of the Nintendo DS families including emulators.
 ###
 ## Usage for patching the savefile
 * Win32: `STREET2FIX street2save.sav`